Suggested links

 Chemotherapy circulates through the body and destroys cancer cells.
 The most common chemotherapy drugs used to treat pleural mesothelioma are cisplatin and pemetrexed.

 The 2023 Cancer Medicine study revealed that pleural mesothelioma patients treated with chemotherapy live for an average of 14 months.
-Patients typically lived for nearly 22 months when surgery and chemotherapy were combined.
+Patients lived for nearly 22 months when chemotherapy was combined with surgery.

-Patients may get chemotherapy alone or in conjunction with other treatments like surgery and radiation.
+Patients can get chemotherapy alone or combined with other treatments like surgery and immunotherapy.

 Radiation